Joint Embedding of Graphs: Theoretical Results

 \end{theorem}

-Theorem \ref{thm:1} requires $h'$ to be the unique global minimizer of $D(h,h_1)$.
+Theorem \ref{thm:je1} ensures that, in the limit, $\hat{h}^m$ is arbitrarily close to parameters in the set of global minimizer of $D(h,h_1)$.
 However, the global minimizer is definitely not unique due to the symmetry up to sign flip of $h$, that is $D(h,h_1)=D(-h,h_1)$ for any $h$.
 This problem can be addressed by forcing an orientation of $\hat{h}_1^m$ or stating that the convergence is up to a sign flip.
-It is also possible that there are multiple global minimizers of $D(h,h_1)$ which are not sign flips of each other.
-In this case, Theorem \ref{thm:1} does not apply.
+In this case, Theorem \ref{thm:je1} does not apply.
 We are currently only certain that when all graphs are from the Erdos-Renyi random graph model, the global minimizer is unique up to a sign flip.
 The next theorem concerns the asymptotic bias of $h'$.
-It gives a bound on the difference between the population minimizer $h'$ and the truth $h_1$.
+It gives a bound on the difference between the population minimizer $h'$ and the truth $h_1$. \begin{theorem} If $h'$ is a minimizer of $D(h,h_1)$, then